The Clear Edge

 How to pass:

 If burnout signals are returning at Week 12, the issue is usually one of two things: drains have crept back in that you haven’t identified, or recovery isn’t deep enough.
-Run a fresh Day 1 audit.
-Compare it to your original.
-The gap will show exactly what’s changed and what needs to be fixed.
+Run a fresh Day 1 audit and compare it to your original—the gap will show exactly what’s changed and what needs fixing.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.